Craft beer: Norway

-After Oslo Microbrewery was established in 1989, the number of microbreweries in Norway has expanded rapidly and sharply in the recent decades.
+After Oslo Microbrewery was established in 1989, the number of microbreweries in Norway has expanded rapidly and sharply in recent decades.
 Interest and expertise among Norwegians about craft brewed beer has risen sharply in a short time, and the old brewery traditions of this country are revived and the traditional brewing yeast kveik rediscovered.
 However, most craft beers are brewed by imported recipes.
-Local microbreweries are scattered across Norway, from Lindesnes in the very south, and to the northernmost microbrewery in the world, Svalbard Bryggeri at Svalbard.
+Local microbreweries are scattered across Norway, from Lindesnes Municipality in the very south, and to the northernmost microbrewery in the world, Svalbard Bryggeri at Svalbard.

 Russia

 Craft brewing gained popularity in Russia in the mid-2010s.
 Local craft brews typically sell for between 200 and 300 roubles ($3–4) a pint.
 At least two dozen craft bars have opened in Moscow since the summer of 2014, serving Russian and foreign microbrews.
 As of 2021 there are about 250 independent craft breweries in Russia, but the share of craft beer in sales was only 1.5%.